maestro

 The instance execution trail clearly delineates each step in the instance process’s execution, including hierarchical steps such as agents and subprocesses.
 To further investigate, you can select a specific node on the diagram or a step in the Execution trail.
 The selected component will be highlighted in blue, revealing details such as step ID, label, input/output variables, execution duration, and links to additional tasks, such as opening a job or app task.

-Lastly, the Action history tab displays details for instance management actions that have been taken,including details about the action performed, the individual responsible, and any comments provided.
+The Action history tab displays details for instance management actions that have been taken,including details about the action performed, the individual responsible, and any comments provided.
 This exhaustive information ensures complete transparency and traceability of each step in the instance execution.

 Roles and permissions